-- 1. In addition to the admission requirements referred to in Article 7.2, the Faculty board also sets (at least two of) the following selection criteria: - a. talent and motivation for the program, demonstrated by a letter in which is stated the motivation for the program as well as reference letters from teachers and/or supervisors; - b. proficiency in methods and techniques, demonstrated through a minimum grade of 8 for the bachelor thesis or similar; - c. level of relevant knowledge and understanding, demonstrated through a pass for the admission assessment test; - d. academic attitude and critical thinking, demonstrated through a pass for the admission assessment test:
+- 1. In addition to the admission requirements referred to in Article 7.2, an applicant should also comply to the following selection criteria set by the Faculty board. - a.
+Talent and motivation for the program, demonstrated by a letter in which the applicant states the motivation for the program as well as two reference letters from teachers and/or supervisors; - b.
+Proficiency in methods and techniques, demonstrated by a minimum grade of 7 for the bachelor thesis or similar; - c.
+Level of relevant knowledge and understanding, demonstrated by passing the admission assessment test and interview; - d.
+Academic attitude and critical thinking, demonstrated by passing the admission assessment test and interview;